Yedidyar/file-search/docs/HLD-Go-File-Scanner.md

 ## Executive Summary

-This document outlines the design for a Go-based file scanning agent that will be deployed on target file servers to efficiently scan file systems and synchronize metadata with the Scientific File Tagging and Retrieval System.
+This document outlines the design for a Go-based file scanning agent that will be deployed on target file servers to efficiently scan file systems and synchronize metadata.
 The agent is designed to be fast, minimal, portable, and compatible with legacy systems including Windows Server 2008.

 ## Table of Contents